All-in-One Facebook Scraper avatar

 • Concurrency: Auto-managed based on available memory (scales down under pressure)

 • Session management: Sticky proxy sessions (same IP reused per cookie session to prevent Facebook xs invalidation).
 Multiple cookie sets rotate automatically on blocks.
-Cookie cache persists across runs via Apify KV Store (7-day TTL)
+Cookies are read from input or actor environment variables on every run — there is no persistent cookie cache.
+Refreshing the cookies takes effect immediately on the next run.

 • Locale handling: Enforces en_US locale automatically to ensure consistent field extraction regardless of the account's language setting